ogrodowski-tomasz/SwiftUIMovies/README.md

 # SwiftUIMovies

 SwiftUIMovies is a modern iOS application built with SwiftUI, designed to provide users with a rich and interactive experience for discovering, browsing, and managing movies.
-The app leverages Firebase for authentication and data storage, and integrates with external movie APIs to fetch up-to-date movie information.
+The app leverages Firebase for;

 ---